 - Advice your users/visitors can take to protect themselves

-Notifications to individual whose data has been compromised need to be written in plain language.
+Notifications to individuals whose data has been compromised need to be written in plain language.
 They also need to be delivered in dedicated messages through a means that maximizes the opportunity for the information to be delivered to all affected parties.
 This may require several communication methods including both digital and analog.

 If a breach of data does occur on your website, you need to take action including: